kunalgaurav31/java-grpc-emaples/README.md

 # Java gRPC Examples

-A comprehensive collection of gRPC examples in Java demonstrating both simple and advanced gRPC patterns including unary, server streaming, client streaming, bidirectional streaming, interceptors, and deadlines.
+A comprehensive collection of gRPC examples in Java demonstrating both simple and advanced gRPC patterns including unary, server streaming, client streaming, bidirectional streaming, interceptors and deadlines.
+Sample code to start with gRPC in Java.

 ## 🚀 Features